Kitchen Safety at Home: The Simple Guide

 The fastest way to reduce food poisoning risk at home is kitchen safety basics you can actually repeat: control time and temperature, stop cross-contamination, and store food correctly.
-Most problems come from a few invisible mistakes—food sitting too long, raw juices spreading, or leftovers cooling slowly.
+Most problems come from a few invisible mistakes like food sitting out too long, raw juices spreading, or leftovers cooling slowly.
 This guide gives you a simple system you can run on autopilot.

 Emma Sam